danielh-official/simple-funding-site/README.md

 # Simple Funding Site

+Why?
+This repository exists to showcase my Laravel and React skills.

 ## How It Should Work

 - Has a static guest frontend that explains the site and its purpose with a: